fnyaung/Fablix-2021/README.md

 - # Master/Slave
     - #### Include the filename/path of all code/configuration files in GitHub of routing queries to Master/Slave SQL.
+        - cs122b-spring21-team-11/website/src/AddMovie.java
+        - cs122b-spring21-team-11/website/src/AddStar.java
+        - cs122b-spring21-team-11/website/src/Payment.java
+        - cs122b-spring21-team-11/website/WebContent/META-INF/context.xml

     - #### How read/write requests were routed to Master/Slave SQL?
        - Fablix uses masterdb for write/read requests.
 However, if the servlet is only reading, then the servlet would get connection from the localhost connection pool (either using master or slave).

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.
+        - the log_processing is located at the base directory.
+To use it, you have to change the first line of the file to your file path.
+And type python3 log_processing.py or just simple execute it.
+        ```
+        path_file = "/home/ubuntu/filename.txt"
+        ```

 - # JMeter TS/TJ Time Measurement Report
 1881050,1880700